keighl/KTCategories/README.md

 # KTCategories

-Some fun categories I use in a lot of my iOS projects!
+Some code I use in a lot of iOS projects!

 ## KTUtil.h